-A breach in a reservoir at Piney Point was repaired last year, Department of Environmental Protection officials confirmed.
+A breach in a reservoir at Piney Point was repaired, Department of Environmental Protection officials confirmed.
 But there remains risk of further disaster as long as millions of gallons of polluted water remain above ground on the Manatee County site.

 DEP Secretary Shawn Hamilton told lawmakers that even if a plan remains on track to remove all water and level the land, it will be years before that work concludes.
 That’s because state and local officials must still find and build a place to dispose of that water while continuing to monitor the site regularly.